You're logged in as |

 The Brown MPA - Change the World

-• Small class size and engaged faculty composed of world-renowned researchers and experienced practitioners
+• Faculty comprised of world–renowned researchers and experienced practitioners

 For more information on admission and program requirements, please visit the following website: